 But wait, nobody’s buying anything!
 Why could this be?

-Chances are if you’re experiencing a high click-through rate and not generating any sales something is wrong with your website.
+Chances are, if you’re experiencing a high click-through rate and not generating sales, something is wrong with your website.
 If you’re advertising a specific product, make sure you’re linking directly to the advertised product and not your general landing page.

-People have short attention spans, and they aren’t likely to stick around and search for your product if you don’t immediately present it to them.
-A solid website should be clean, easy to navigate and look professional.
+People have short attention spans and aren’t likely to stick around and search for your product if you don’t immediately present it to them.
+A solid website should be clean, easy to navigate and professional.

 Running a great ad with a terrible and clunky website is counterproductive to generating sales.
 Remember, if customers hate your website, no amount of marketing dollars will fix that.
 At that point, you’re throwing money down the drain.

-Imagine paying people to walk into a terribly lit store where they can’t find anything they’re looking for, and the customer service staff is completely unhelpful or nonexistent.
-That’s essentially what you’re doing when you drive traffic to a poorly designed website.
+Imagine paying people to walk into a lit store where they can’t find anything they’re looking for, and the customer service staff is completely unhelpful or nonexistent.
+You do that when you drive traffic to a poorly designed website.

 If you’re generating leads but aren’t generating sales, take the time to develop a solid website before throwing more money into marketing.

-A common mistake many marketers make is not setting negative keywords in their ad campaign.
-Negative keywords will help filter out irrelevant searches and create more profitable PPC’s and increase your overall chances of boosting conversions.
+A common mistake many marketers make is not setting negative keywords in their ad campaigns.
+Negative keywords will help filter out irrelevant searches, create a more profitable PPC, and increase your chances of boosting conversions.

 What are negative keywords?

-These are irrelevant keywords you can set to be filtered out of search results.
-For example, if you’re selling men’s running shoes, you can set “women’s running shoes” as a negative keyword to be filtered out of search results.
+You can set These irrelevant keywords to be filtered out of search results.
+For example, if you’re selling men’s running shoes, you can select “women’s running shoes” as a negative keyword to filter out search results.

-Negative keywords will help narrow your results and improve the overall performance of your ad, ensuring you reach the right people and filter out the irrelevant ones.
+Negative keywords will help narrow your results and improve your ad’s overall performance, ensuring you reach the right people and filter out the irrelevant ones.

-Long-tail keywords help advertisers specifically target users and can dramatically improve an ads PPC cost as well as conversion rate.
-Long-tail keywords are keywords strung together as a phrase and have a lower chance of being bid on due to their specificity.
+Long-tail keywords help advertisers specifically target users and can dramatically improve an ad’s PPC cost and conversion rate.
+Long-tail keywords are keywords strung together as phrases and are less likely to be bid on due to their specificity.

-Broad keywords are dominated by industry leaders, so for a small marketer to remain competitive, it is important for them to be creative by utilizing long-tail keywords that specifically target their audience.
+Industry leaders dominate broad keywords, so for small marketers to remain competitive, they need to be creative by utilizing long-tail keywords targeting their audience.

 Sure, they might generate fewer click-throughs than broader keywords.
-Still, when done correctly, long-tail keywords can prove to be a cost-effective method of generating hyper-targeted quality leads.
-It’s a classic case of quality over quantity, and, when implemented correctly, it can provide that competitive edge that helps a small company go up against the behemoths in their space and stay competitive.
+Still, long-tail keywords can be a cost-effective method of generating hyper-targeted quality leads when done correctly.
+It’s a classic case of quality over quantity.
+When implemented correctly, it can provide that competitive edge that helps a small company go up against the behemoths in their space and stay competitive.

 Location, location, location!

-Location targeting is an integral part of running a successful ad campaign, especially for businesses offering local services or goods.
-The last thing you want is your ad showing up to people halfway across the world who have no intention or capability of purchasing or using your product.
+Location targeting is integral to running a successful ad campaign, especially for businesses offering local services or goods.
+The last thing you want is for your ad to show up to people halfway across the world who have no intention or capability of purchasing or using your product.

-Even if your website can sell globally, it’s still almost always a good idea to target specific locations.
-Different markets require different marketing strategies, and going too broad is virtually always going to be a waste of money.
+Even if your website can sell globally, targeting specific locations is still almost always a good idea.
+Different markets require different marketing strategies, and going too broad will virtually always be a waste of money.

 Do your market research, find your target audience, and target them specifically.
-Location targeting will help increase sales and conversions as well as filter out unwanted clicks and keep your targeted customers relevant.
+Location targeting will help increase sales and conversions, filter out unwanted clicks, and keep your targeted customers relevant.

 Sometimes, less is more.
 A common mistake many marketers make is listing too many possible keywords.
-Sometimes, it’s better to keep a small group of top keywords rather than a list of thousand keywords when only a handful of them perform.
+Sometimes, keeping a small group of top keywords is better than recording thousands of keywords when only a handful perform.

 You don’t want to spread yourself out too thin.